During a Stellate Ganglion Block

 What is a Stellate Ganglion Block?

-The Stellate Ganglion Block (SGB) temporarily resets the sympathetic nervous system and blocks the transmission of pain signals.
+This block effectively resets the nervous system and blocks the transmission of pain signals.Â

 Common Conditions

-Stellate Ganglion Blocks are efficient outpatient procedures that don't require any major incisions or significant downtime.
+SGBs are efficient outpatient procedures that don't require any major incisions or significant downtime.

 By resetting the nervous system's heightened state, SGBs can help to alleviate pain and reduce inflammation.